 Some tourist passes include entrance to the Cathedral, such as the London Pass.

 It is possible to gain entry to St. Paul’s Cathedral for free, however this can only be done on Sunday mornings when there is mass, but you will not be able to go up to the dome to see the galleries or to the crypt – which are both very important parts of a visit here.

 Our recommendations for things to do near St. Paul’s Cathedral

 Around the Cathedral, you will find plenty of restaurants, burger joints and coffee shops.
 You’ll find the One New Change shopping centre next to the cathedral, which is packed with clothing stores and eateries.

 If you’re looking for a typical English pub where you can get traditional British meals, the Ye Olde London is a good option.
 You can also take children in here.

 On the ground floor of the One New Change shopping centre, we like to go to a quaint little place called Bea’s of Bloomsbury, which is great for a nice cup of tea and cupcake.

 There are so many secret spots around St Paul’s, that we would love to let you in on.
 Here are our favourite two:

-Skyline views: We absolutely love heading to the terrace on the top floor of One New Change shopping center (located right next to St.Paul’s Cathedral.)
+Skyline views: We absolutely love heading to the terrace on the top floor of One New Change shopping centre (located right next to St.Paul’s Cathedral.)
 All you need to do is take the lift to the top floor and you’ll find an amazing terrace with stunning views of the city.
 There are also two bars/restaurants so you can enjoy a nice glass of wine or a refreshing beer with an incredible view.
 Going to this floor is free and available at any time.

-We would recommend dining in one of the many restaurants in the area, then going up to the One New Change terrace for a drink or just to enjoy the views of the city at night.
+We recommend dining in one of the many restaurants in the area, then going up to the One New Change terrace for a drink or just to enjoy the views of the city at night.
 And we always recommend crossing the Millennium Bridge at night.